Five ways to teach your kids about money

 The coronavirus pandemic has undoubtedly delayed some people's plans and rent increases and inflation have made moving out harder than ever.

-But for most teens, the promise of independence is exciting - moving away from their parents gives them the freedom to make their own rules.
+Despite this situation, for most teens, the promise of independence is exciting - moving away from their parents gives them the freedom to make their own rules.
+But to do so, they need to understand how to cope financially and to balance their spending.

 The more your children know about how you manage the family's finances, the more they're learn.
 And having their own responsibilities is the best way to get them to engage in the lesson.